Nothing says summer quite like tomatoes, and nothing represents the delicious flavors of summer quite like this vegan tomato pie.

 - Tomatoes.
 I used a combination of cherry tomatoes and regular tomatoes, but you can go with one or the other.

 - Vegan pie crust.
 I'll include my recipe below for a vegan and part whole wheat pie crust, but you can use a storebought crust if you'd rather not go to the trouble.
 If you do make the crust at home, you will need whole wheat flour, all purpose flour and vegan butter.
+You can also try this with my vegan sourdough pie crust.

 - Shallots (or onions): The shallots melt into the tomatoes when the pie is cooked, adding so much flavor.